Vote for your favourite city for Curry Capital of Britain 2014 on firstname.lastname@example.org image via flickr: arvindgrover

 We spoke with WV One, the city-centre partnership that is co-coordinating Wolverhampton’s 2013 bid, to find out more about the city’s boundless passion for curry as well as what their bid this year will entail.
 Head over to the Wolverhampton page to read the interview in full.

-The Curry Capital of Britain 2013 will see more cities than ever competing for the title with two new cities, Brighton and Oxford, joining the competition for the first time.
-The cities invited to compete for 2013 by the organisers are :London East, London North, London South, London West, London Central, Birmingham, Leicester, Cardiff, Bradford, […]
+The Curry Capital of Britain 2014 will see two new cities, Brighton and Oxford, joining the competition for the first time.
+The cities invited to compete for 2014 by the organisers are :London East, London North, London South, London West, London Central, Birmingham, Leicester, Cardiff, Bradford, Manchester, Sheffield, Newcastle, Edinburgh, Liverpool, Leeds, Wolverhampton, Nottingham, Northampton, […]